jboss-developer/jboss-eap-quickstarts/tasks-jsf/README.md

 What is it?
 -----------

-This project demonstrates how to use JPA 2.0 persistence with JSF 2.0 as view layer.
+The `tasks-jsf` quickstart demonstrates how to use JPA 2.0 persistence with JSF 2.0 as view layer.
+It provides a JSF front end for the [tasks](../tasks/README.md) quickstart.

-The theme of this application is simple Task management with simple log in.
-The project contains two entities - a user and a task.
+The theme of this application is simple Task management with simple login.
+The project contains two entities - a `user` and a `task`.

 This sample includes a persistence unit and some sample persistence code to introduce you to database access in enterprise Java.
 Persistence code is covered by tests to help you write business logic without the need to use any view layer.

-JSF 2.0 is used to present user two views - authentication form and task view.
+JSF 2.0 is used to present the user two viewsL

+* authentication form: This provides the simple login
-The task view is contains a task list, a task detail and a task addition form.
+* task view: This view contains the task list, a task detail, and a task addition form.
 The task view uses AJAX.

 System requirements
 -------------------